JuanSebastianSalazarAguirre/nvdrones_arduino_sdk/README.md

   myTransmitter.disarmDrone();
 }
 ```
 Now that you tested evrything it is time to get more serious.
-Visit our Arduino Example App which is a more in depth showcase of all the posibilites of this platform.
+Visit our [Quick Start App for Arduino](https://github.com/NVdrones/Quick-Start-for-Arduino) which is a more in depth showcase of all the posibilites of this platform.

 # Connect with us